MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 Many studies will be online studies that can be done at home, though occasionally, in-person “lab” studies will be offered for credit or other incentives.
 I’ll send out announcements via Slack to the class as the BeHub periodically announces new study availability.
 You may also direct BeHub questions to me as one of its co-administrators.
 Study availability may be ongoing through the semester.
 However, studies are usually only open for limited periods of time before they expire and are then unavailable for participating credit.
 Please make sure you participate in studies before they are closed.
 The point of participating in research studies is that these studies will help your professors (including me) generate knowledge and insight about business, as well as give you firsthand experience of how business research is conducted

-TEAM WORK (50%)
+TEAM WORK (40%)

 Peer Evaluation (Online Link) (5%)

-A link to a rigorous online peer evaluation form will be distributed in the last week of class.
+A link to a rigorous Qualtrics peer evaluation form will be posted in the last week of class.
 Failure to submit the evaluation by the assigned date will be an automatic “0” (zero) for your own evaluation score, as I use your peers’ scores to calculate your own evaluation grade.
 If you can’t be bothered to give your peers their scores, I won’t be bothered to calculate your score.